bdeckard92/dupUT/02-Lesson-Plans/12-SQL/README.md

 Why are students learning SQL?

 * Understanding that data is the foundation of modern applications and knowing how to use data from relational databases is one of the most sought-after skills by employers.
+* SQL is one of the cornerstone technologies used in all of web development.
-* SQL is still the top language for
+* SQL is still used by some of the biggest tech companies in the world, like Uber, Netflix, Airbnb, and many more.
+* SQL gives students the ability to join similar sets of data in a meaningful way.
 * SQL makes students employer-ready by opening them up to more than just front-end positions.
 * SQL allows students to see the connection between front-end and back-end easier.
-* SQL gives students the ability to join similar sets of data in a meaningful way.

 Throughout the async module this week, students will use SQL to do the following: